 From May through November our cows are intensively rotated through our pastures and fed a small ration of organic grain in the milking parlor.
 The cows are never fed soy or corn silage.

 Through the winter they are mostly in the barn being fed bales of dry hay and wet “haylage”—bales that are wrapped wet and allowed to ferment into a sort of cow sauerkraut!
-We also supplement their winter diet with a higher protein organic grain mash that includes flax and canola.
 Our cattle have access to free choice minerals, including organic kelp meal.
+They also enjoy our own organic certified vegetables - ranging from radishes, kale to sweet potatoes!
 Brookford milk is always free of antibiotics, and we do not treat our animals with any hormones.
 When our animals get sick, we use a combination of herbal and homeopathic treatments to aid in their speedy recovery.

 If you come out to visit our cows, you will notice that a majority of the herd carry horns on their heads.
 All cattle grow horns, unless they are naturally polled (horns are inherited as an autosomal recessive trait, for all the scientists out there).
 On Brookford Farm, we believe the cows should keep their horns.
 It gives them their own character and a greater awareness of their surroundings, allowing them more self-confidence.
 There are some major nerves that lead into the horns, making the dehorning process painful and potentially neurologically damaging.
 In addition, the horns are used for thermoregulation in the summer, when blood flow through the horns increases to dissipate heat.
 A German study even shows that milk from cows with horns is much easier to digest than without.
 The downside of horns is that they often use them to defend themselves and their place in the hierarchy both in the barn and on pasture, which is why horned cattle require more space.